 - Method 3: Right-click the feature or component, and choose Import Files from the shortcut menu. - Method 4: Right-click files in the Files pane, and choose Import Files from the shortcut menu.

 The Importing Files dialog opens:

-Right-click each file listed, and select the relationship of that file to the application:
+Right-click the file(s) and select the relationship of the file(s) to the application from the Main, Associated, and 3rd Party options: